thomaspark/gridgarden/README.md

 * Portuguese (Brazil) by [Gabriel](https://github.com/gcacars)
 * Russian by [Zaurbek Zhakupov](https://github.com/Zooll8)

 Don't see your language on the list?
-Contribute a translation!
+Add it!

+Text to be translated is found in `docs.js`, `levels.js`, and `messages.js`.

 Fork the [repo](https://github.com/thomaspark/gridgarden/), add your translations, and submit a pull request.

 ## Copyright and License